-Effective with the closing, as consideration for the assets we acquired, we issued HP A&M 3,000,000 shares of unregistered Pure Cycle common stock (valued at approximately \$36.2 million) and granted HP A&M a Tap Participation Fee (valued at approximately \$45.6 million).
+Effective with the closing, as consideration for the assets we acquired, we issued HP A&M 3,000,000 shares of unregistered Pure Cycle common stock and granted HP A&M a "Tap Participation Fee."
 The Tap Participation Fee grants HP A&M the right to receive ten percent (10%) of the gross proceeds from the sale of the next 40,000 water taps (the 40,000 figure was reduced to 39,470 at the August 31, 2006 closing date because HP A&M sold certain assets and properties not related to the FLCC shares which were subject to the Arkansas River Agreement and were available for credits against the Tap Participation Fee).
 The Tap Participation Fee is more fully described in Note 3 to the accompanying financial statements.
-The estimated value of the consideration has been allocated to the acquired assets based on each asset's relative fair value.

-The real property is comprised of approximately 80 separate real estate properties, which are subject to operating lease agreements permitting the lessees to farm the land, in return for defined lease payments, and use the water rights for irrigation purposes on the properties.
+The real property is comprised of approximately 80 separate real estate properties, which are subject to HP A&M operating lease agreements with HP A&M permitting the lessees to farm the land, in return for defined lease payments, and use the water rights for irrigation purposes on the properties.
 Certain of the properties are subject to outstanding promissory notes which are secured by deeds of trust on the properties.
 We did not assume these promissory notes and are not responsible for making any of the required payments.
-This responsibility remained with HP A&M. In the event of default by HP A&M, we may choose to pay HP A&M's obligations in order to protect our water interests.
+This responsibility remained with HP A&M. However, in the event of default by HP A&M, because we may choose to pay HP A&M's obligations in order to protect our water interests, we have recorded the principal and unpaid interest balance of the promissory notes as a liability on our balance sheet.
+While we have not concluded our evaluation of the final accounting treatment for the HP A&M promissory notes, the accounting may include a non-cash interest expense charge and a related contribution to additional paid in capital of approximately \$1.0 million per year, see Note 3 in the accompanying financial statements for more information.
 In connection with these promissory notes, as collateral on HP A&M's obligation to pay the promissory notes, we have entered into a pledge agreement with HP A&M whereby HP A&M placed 1.5 million shares of our common stock obtained pursuant to the Arkansas River Agreement in escrow.
 In the event of default, we could foreclose on this stock and the payments required under the Tap Participation Fee could be reduced.
+Based on this, we also recorded a receivable as a contra-equity item and will reduce both the liability and the contra-equity receivable balances as HP A&M makes their required payments on the promissory notes.

 The assets we acquired include various water delivery fixtures located on the properties which will be depreciated over their estimated useful lives.
-Based on our estimated fair values, the depreciation could approximate \$172,000 per year.
+Based on our estimated fair values, this could approximate \$216,000 per year, which will likely change when we complete our internal studies of the fair value of the Acquired Assets.
 Additionally, we will pay water assessment charges of approximately \$265,000 annually.
 This amount is based on historical information obtained from HP A&M.